VA's Medication Rating Rule Was Rescinded β€” Here's What's Actually in Effect (38 CFR 4.10)

 Final thoughts

-About the author: Bruce Goren is an Air Force member retiring in February 2026.
+About the author: Bruce Goren is a retired Air Force member (Ret.
+Feb 2026).
 He built OutProcessed after seeing how scattered and confusing the separation process can be.